 In addition, white button mushrooms also stimulate the immune system by increasing the activity of T cells - the type of cells responsible for destroying cancer - and reducing the number of MDSC cells in the body.

-Blood analysis showed that the number of MDSC cells decreased significantly, while anti-cancer cells such as T cells and natural killer cells increased.
+Blood analysis results showed that the number of MDSC cells decreased significantly, while anti-cancer cells such as T cells and natural killer cells increased.
 This proves that white button mushrooms not only slow down cancer progression but also help strengthen the body's natural defenses.

 "Food as medicine" - a new direction in medicine

-In addition to white button mushrooms, scientists are also studying other foods with anti-cancer potential, such as grape seed extract, pomegranate, blueberries and jamun (a purple berry).
+In addition to white button mushrooms, scientists are also studying other foods with anti-cancer potential, such as grape seed extract, pomegranate, blueberries and Jamun (a purple berry).

 “We are demonstrating that plant-derived substances can effectively support the treatment and prevention of cancer, especially when combined with conventional treatments.